jbistis/SailWatchPro-Public/README.md

 ---

 ## Getting Started
-- **Latest Version**: Because this app shares data between users, it is essential that all iOS devices run the same version of the app.
+- **Latest Version**: Because this app shares data between users, it is recommended that all iOS devices run the same version of the app.

 ### First Launch Setup